California's 39th, 45th + 48th: Leadership Lab & StandUp OC

-The team that turned Orange County blue in 2016 for the first time in 80 years sets its sights on unseating Rep. Rohrabacher, and the group that pioneered deep canvassing brings its persuasive skills to bear on the critical issues in the race.
+The team that turned Orange County blue for the first time in 80 years for Hillary Clinton sets its sights on flipping CA-39, CA-45 and CA-48.
+The group that pioneered deep canvassing brings its persuasive skills to bear on the critical issues in the race.

 StandUp OC is coordinating volunteers for the Democratic Party of Orange County, including working with local resistance and political groups to ensure that efforts are as aligned and effective as possible.
 They are Getting Out the Vote with base voters and will do deeper data analysis to micro-target swing voters with an investment from Fight for Better.
 Leadership Lab is currently leading non-partisan, issue-based canvasses in priority precincts; additional funding will allow them to add the partisan element (specifically connecting issues to the political parties) which will be critical to impacting the 2018 election.